Masterpiece Story: Leonidas at Thermopylae by Jacques-Louis David

 Echoes of Antiquity

 In the middle of the 6th century BCE, the Achaemenid Empire, led by Cyrus the Great expanded its territories immensely, especially towards the northwest of their native region.
 After they defeated the Lydians in circa 547 BCE, they rapidly established their presence in Asia Minor.
 Their existence there remained mostly intact until the conquest of Alexander the Great.
 As a result, the Persians who had settled all over the region, became the sole authoritative power over the inhabitants of the Asia Minor such as the Ionian Greeks.
-But the strained relationship between the them reached its peak and erupted in 499 BCE.
+But the strained relationship between them reached its peak and erupted in 499 BCE.
 This was when the Ionian Greeks revolted against their satrapy, or provincial governor, with the support of city-states Athens and Eretria.
 Nevertheless, the Persians were able to stabilize this riot quickly.
 However, they were not content with simply suppressing the Ionian Greeks.

-The Campaign against Greece
+The Campaign Against Greece

 Instead, they began to make preparations for their first large-scale campaign against mainland Greece, primarily aiming to subjugate Athens and Eretria.
 However, the military objectives of King Darius I failed when, against all the odds, the numerically inferior Athenian army was victorious at the Battle of Marathon in 490 BCE.
 Despite this, the Persians did not give up easily.
 Ten years later, we arrive at the place where David derived his inspiration – 480 BCE, the Battle of Thermopylae.
 This time the Persian army launched a much more advanced and organized campaign against the Greek city-states under the leadership of King Xerxes I. Under his trusted commander Mardonius, the Persians utilized both their land and naval forces.
 Even though the Greek forces led by Leonidas I failed to stop the Persians from reaching Athens, they exhibited a legendary example of courage and tactical ingenuity.